It all began many years ago in our most desperate hour . . .

 We left the mountains blessed by our renewed brotherhood but burdened all the same: what about everyone else still struggling to reconcile their journeys with faith and homosexuality?
 If they turned to Google as we did all those years ago, what — who — would they find?

 Returning to our respective homes all over the country, we resolved it our duty to recreate our blogging community of old.
 To open our arms for the lost, lonely, and hopeless.
 To tell our stories once again, affirming to a new generation of Internet searchers what we once heard told us all those years ago:

 You are not alone.

-Though we stumble and though we stagger, we will struggle together — and probably laugh a whole lot along the way, too.
+We never chose our sexuality, but we are locking arms with each other with faith and hope that our Father has something better intended for His children.
+Though we stumble and stagger, we will struggle together — and probably laugh a whole lot along the way, too.

 For more on our origin story and purpose, check out our exclusive interview with The Christian Post.

 We believe in a God who saw us from the start and calls us now, trusting He will lead us home.
 We look to Him and follow Him because His ways are good and best.

 “The Lord is my portion,” says my soul, “therefore I will hope in him.”

 We admit not having all the answers, and we are not our own.
 We take off our sandals on holy ground, stepping where God leads.

 He has told you, O man, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?